netsys-edinburgh/nervion-powder/doc/powder.md

 sudo ./open5gs_run.sh
 ```

-Once the sellected core is running, you can open a new ssh session and run *tcpdump* to get the traffic.
+Once the selected core is running, you can open a new ssh session and run *tcpdump* to get the traffic.

 #### Running Nervion